day-garwood/el_voicebridge/README.md

-# VoxBoss: The Voice Abstraction Library
+# VoiceBridge: The Voice Abstraction Library
-Hello there, and welcome to VoxBoss: The ultimate TTS manager that puts you back in control.
+Hello there, and welcome to VoiceBridge: The ultimate TTS manager that puts you back in control.

-VoxBoss is a budding voice abstraction library that is lightweight, extendable, and cross-platform.
+VoiceBridge is a budding voice abstraction library that is lightweight, extendable, and cross-platform.
 Its main purposes are:

 * To allow developers to integrate any speech engine they wish with relative ease using a handler-registry system,